nnirror/facet/README.md

 		- `foo bar [data([1,2,3,4])]; // kinda silly since you could just say [1 2 3 4]`
 ---
 - **drunk** ( _length_, _intensity_ )
-	- generates a random walk of values between 0 and 1 for `length`values. `intensity` controls how much to add.
-TODO: i don't think this is the right approach
+	- generates a random walk of values between 0 and 1 for `length` values. `intensity` controls how much to add.
 	- example:
 		- `foo bar [drunk(16), 10];`
 ---